 The following Extensible Application Markup Language (XAML) example uses the fr-CA language attribute to specify Canadian French.

 <TextBlock xml:lang="fr-CA">Découvrir la France</TextBlock>

 XAML supports all Unicode features including surrogates.
 As long as the character set can be mapped to Unicode, it is supported.
 For example, GB18030 introduces some characters that are mapped to the Chinese, Japanese, and Korean (CFK) extension A and B and surrogate pairs, therefore it is fully supported.
 A WPF application can use StringInfo to manipulate strings without understanding whether they have surrogate pairs or combining characters.

 This section describes user interface (UI) features that you should consider when writing an application.

-WPF includes built-in processing for all Microsoft .NET Framework version 3.0 supported writing systems.
+WPF includes built-in processing for all Microsoft .NET Framework supported writing systems.

-*In this release we support the display and editing of Thai text but do not support word breaking.
+*In this release the display and editing of Thai text is supported; word breaking is not.